UC Davis Health in the community

 UC Davis Health's partnerships with wellness-related community organizations and events also include athletics programs such as UC Davis Aggies Athletics, the California International Marathon (CIM) and the popular Sacramento Republic FC professional soccer club.

 The health system is a founding and ongoing season-presenting partner of the Republic FC, for instance, and serves as the official medical provider for the club’s players.
-UC Davis Health’s kit (jersey) sponsorship of the team helps to emphasize and normalize health and outdoor activity for youth, and the partnership also creates opportunities for joint community activites, such as Make-A-Wish.
+UC Davis Health’s kit (jersey) sponsorship of the team helps to emphasize and normalize health and outdoor activity for youth, and the partnership also creates opportunities for joint community activities, such as Make-A-Wish.

 UC Davis registered dietitians provide nutritional information to runners at the CIM's pre-race Expo, where participants pick up their registration packets.
 Some 20,000 people attend the Expo each year.
 UC Davis medical volunteers also provide care at the run itself.